ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_deleting.md

 {: #kmip_standalone_deleting-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** > **KMIP for VMware** from the left navigation pane.
-2. In the **KMIP for VMware instances** table, find the instance to delete.
+2. In the **KMIP for VMware** table, find the instance to delete.
 3. In the **Actions** column, click the **Delete** icon ![Delete icon](../../icons/delete.svg "Delete").
 4. In the **Delete instance** window, click **OK**.

    The status of the instance is changed to **Removing**.
-When the instance deletion is completed, the instance is no longer available in the **KMIP for VMware instances** table.
+When the instance deletion is completed, the instance is no longer available in the **KMIP for VMware** table.

 ## Related links
 {: #kmip_standalone_deleting-related}